yegor256/blog/_drafts/jcabi-http.md

 [`ApacheRequest`](http://http.jcabi.com/apidocs-1.3/com/jcabi/http/request/ApacheRequest.html),
 which make actual HTTP calls to the server using two completely different technologies: (JDK `HttpURLConnection` and Apache Http Client, respectively).
 In the future, it will be possible to introduce new implementations without breaking existing code.

 Say, for instance, I want to fetch a page and then do something with it.
-These two calls perform the task differently but the end results are the same:
+These two calls perform the task differently, but the end results are the same:

 {% highlight java linenos=table %}
 String uri = "http://www.google.com";